This article describes custom callback creation steps.

 Three HTTP methods can be used:

-It is possible to enable the Server Name Indication (SNI) to start the SSL/TLS handshaking process.
+It is possible to enable the Server Name Indication (SNI) to specify the target domain at the beginning of the SSL/TLS handshake process.